huntrar/scrape/README.md

 ## a command-line web scraping tool

-scrape is a rule-based web crawler and information extractor for the command-line.
-Regular expressions are used to control web traversal and text filtering.
-XPath support allows for more control over what content to extract.
-Scraped content may be consolidated into any number of files, and in text, CSV, PDF, and/or HTML formats.
+scrape is a rule-based web crawler and information extraction tool capable of manipulating and merging new and existing documents.
+XML Path Language (XPath) and regular expressions are used to define rules for filtering content and web traversal.
+Output can be any one of text, CSV, PDF, and/or HTML formats.

 ## Installation
     pip install scrape